 source: Pixabay, digitalphotolinds

-Now that we’ve determined how an air conditioner works, we need to look at the distinctive parts of the device itself.
-Not only do air conditioners cool the air inside of your home, they also work to regulate the temperature of the air by way of a thermostat.
+Now that we’ve determined how everything works, we need to look at the distinctive parts of the device itself.
+Not only do air conditioners cool the air inside of your home, but they also work to regulate the temperature of the air by way of a thermostat.
 Furthermore, air conditioners contain a filter that removes airborne particles from the surrounding air.
 Finally, they function like a dehumidifier, reducing the volume of humid air in a space.

 This explains why they often leak or discharge moisture on particularly humid days.
-There are different types of air conditioners, and each of these has a specific cooling method, though most follow the same basic principals.
-Different types of air conditioners include: window and split system units, as well as chilled water and cooling tower units, which implement water into the cooling process.
+There are different types of air conditioners, and each of these has a specific cooling method, though most follow the same basic principles.
+Different models include window and split system units, as well as chilled water and cooling tower units, which implement water into the cooling process.